Trecek/algos_n_stuff/README.md

 ### A sequence modified Myer's algorithm for fast fixed length distance calculations
 The distance functions SequenceLevenshteinDistance & SequenceLevenshteinDistanceSimd are sequenced modified versions of the Myer's algorithm.

 They have been adjusted to work in the context of next-gen sequencing (NGS) reads where deletions and insertions do not change the length of the string.
 This adjustment also allows windowing across strings to find sub-strings without breaking the metric properties of our distance metric.
-Which just means that our distance measurements will still obey euclidean geometry when windowing, which means we can use it with certain algos and data structures.
+Which means we can use it with certain algorithms and data structures.
 This opens up some very high performance possibilities.

 This is the original [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3853030/) for sequence modified levenshtein distance.